foobar-UST/foobar-android/README.md

 ## Libraries Used

-* **Data Binding** - Bind UI components in layouts to data sources using a declarative format.

 * **Fragment** - Segment your app into multiple, independent screens that are hosted within an Activity.

 * **Hilt** - Extend the functionality of Dagger Hilt to enable dependency injection of certain classes from the androidx libraries.